mkv25-games/space-mkv25/README.md

 ## TODO

+- Link persistent storage model to vuex store
 - Build a settings page to show version
 - Allow developer console to be enabled from settings page
 - Build a debug page that can be enabled from settings
-- Build a persistent storage model
+- Introduce concept of Save and Load
 - Tidy up the UI and CSS
 - Introduce Font Awesome
 - Replace default image assets